pimutils/vdirsyncer/README.rst

 Dockerized
 =================
-If you want to run `Vdirsyncer <https://vdirsyncer.pimutils.org/en/stable/>`_ in a Docker environment, you can check out the following Docker Hub Repository:
+If you want to run `Vdirsyncer <https://vdirsyncer.pimutils.org/en/stable/>`_ in a Docker environment, you can check out the following GitHub Repository:

 * `Vdirsyncer DOCKERIZED <https://github.com/Bleala/Vdirsyncer-DOCKERIZED>`_